Evaluation of the absolute single-photon detection efficiency of HRPPD: HRPPD PDE measurement

-One can see that the HRPPD was operated at a gain of about $4 \times 10^6$.
+One can see that the HRPPD was operated at a gain of about $5 \times 10^6$.
 The pedestal peak had $\sigma \sim 0.09 \times 10^6$.
 A fraction of events with a measurable HRPPD signal required in formula \ref{MasterFormula} was determined as a ratio of events with a collected charge above $3\sigma$ with respect to the pedestal mean, and the total number of triggers.

-Since the Hamamatsu reference photodiode current was recorded at the same time, both in LASER ON and LASER OFF configurations , an average number of photons impinging onto the HRPPD photocathode per laser pulse was known precisely.
+Since the Hamamatsu reference photodiode current was recorded at the same time, both in LASER ON and LASER OFF configurations to subtract pedestal, an average number of photons impinging onto the HRPPD photocathode per laser pulse was known precisely.
 Substituting the numbers into formula \ref{MasterFormula}, and propagating the statistical errors, one obtains the PDE values.

 We repeated the same measurements at a set of different laser tunes corresponding to a substantially different average fraction of non-empty events, and obtained consistent PDE values, all listed in Table~\ref{tab:result-pde}.
-A statistical average of 19.3 $\pm$ 0.2 ($\chi^2 \sim 2.2$ for 2 degrees of freedom) is taken as a final result.
+A statistical average of (17.13 $\pm$ 0.11)\% ($\chi^2/$NDF = 0.87/4, p-value = 0.9283) is taken as a final result.